 It has been, or will be, set up using ‘disqualifying’ pension credits from a pension sharing order (i.e. the order applied to a pension already in payment or income drawdown).

 Some pensions come with extra guarantees.
 These can be valuable, and you’d lose them when you transfer.
-That's why we don’t accept pensions with guarantees such as:
+If you have these, we ask you to call us rather than use our online service.

 - Guaranteed Conversion Option: this allows you to convert your pension into a fund.
 This fund then gives you access to a wider, more flexible range of benefit options.
 At today’s rates, this fund is unlikely to be worth as much as your original pension.

 - Section 9(2B) rights: these would provide you with an income that’s based on what you earned at the time this pension was set up.

 - Guaranteed Minimum Pension: some older pensions set up by an employer might offer this benefit.
 You’d receive this if your employer’s scheme was contracted out of part of the state pension.
 To find out more, you can contact your scheme administrator.

 To find out if your pension comes with any guarantees, check your policy documents.
 You can also speak to your provider or scheme administrator.